oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 > My experience is that a software system can be kept running for up to 5-10 years without being updated, and sometimes less.

-For a longer active deployment life, an active process to keep all software components current is likely to be required.
+For a longer active deployment life, an active process to keep all software components current is likely needed.
 In general, it is easier to upgrade in several small increments rather than wait for a forced upgrade and then have to deal with multiple incompatibilities that may interact in subtle ways.
 Upgrading is much easier when there is an extensive test suite in place.
 A test suite can help to pinpoint any failures that occur as a result of an upgrade, which is often the biggest problem faced when trying to fix them.

 See also: [Why software is like a puppy](https://www.software.ac.uk/blog/2019-04-26-why-software-puppy), which contains this quote attributed to Carole Goble: “Tell your funders and PI’s that software is like a puppy.
 Puppies aren’t free, you got to feed them, they will get old, and they will die.
 Funders don’t understand software – but they know about puppies.”